Enabling Secure Boot, BitLocker, and Device Guard on Windows 10 IoT Core

 - Initiating device lockdown to only allow execution of signed applications and drivers

-- A PC running Windows 10 Enterprise
+- A PC running Windows 10 Enterprise (other Windows versions are not supported by the provided scripts)

 - Windows 10 SDK - Required for Certificate Generation